SugarAng5l/uhhhh/README.md

 [chuchel] you look like a burnt potato chip with a middle finger beanie on your head sorry

+[ordinary human magician ☆] ill lick it out with my teeth and french kiss you until you're breathless

 [Ok , hi.]
 Shivers in my firey balls

 [Homo ura 🤣🤣.. 😮‍💨 madokain] Be creative gamefreak pls im already selling you my organs.